On the data-driven description of lattice materials mechanics: Introduction

 \subsection{Materials and methods}

 In this paper, we build a surrogate mechanical model to predict the equivalent, effective behavior of lattice materials, thus alleviating the computationally expensive associated cost compared to, e.g., an FE$^2$ approach \cite{schroder2014numerical}.
-To this end, we present and describe the \textit{offline} phase of this process, showcasing some examples of applications with a synthetically generated dataset.
-We create our dataset with randomized, unit cell structures due to the highlighted properties that they pose.
+To this end, we present and describe the \textit{offline}stageof this process, showcasing some examples of applications with a synthetically generated dataset.
+We create our dataset with randomized, unit cell structures due to the highlighted properties that theyexhibit.

-We set a random number of nodes within a cubic domain and connect them through Delaunay triangulation \cite{Bowyer1981, Watson1981}, using either pin-jointed trusses or Euler-Bernoulli beams to model the members/bars of the structures.
+We set a number of nodesrandomly distributedwithin a cubic domain and connect them through Delaunay triangulation \cite{Bowyer1981, Watson1981}, using either pin-jointed trusses or Euler-Bernoulli beams to model the members/bars of the structures.
 This way, the lattice structures generated present different numbers of nodes and struts, which poses a challenge for architectures presenting a fixed number of inputs, e.g., regular DNNs.
 All the structures are labeled with their mechanical equivalent properties, namely Young's moduli $E_z^{\rm eq}$ in $z-$axis, computed using an energy-preserving method as the relationship between the reaction forces and a prescribed displacement.

-The effective behavior is computed by fitting an ML surrogate mechanical model, similar to other research conducted on this topic \cite{ben2023gam}, adding the challenge of developing a model able to deal with lattices/meshes of different sizes and resolutions.
-Regarding the surrogate model, we propose two non-intrusive, NN architectures to predict the so-mentioned equivalent mechanical property: (1) a DNN approach fed with `engineered' features, and (2) a GNN model using the geometry and material of the structure as inputs.
+The effective behavior is computed by fitting an ML surrogate mechanical model, similar to other research conducted on this topic\cite{Kim2021,Shen2022,ben2023gam,Lew2023,Meier2024},adding the challenge of developing a model able to deal with lattices/meshes of different sizes and resolutions.This paper represents a proof of concept approach in which we are considering linear elastic problems, and then move towards non-linear cases as future steps.
+An extension to non-linear constitutive behavior could be performed by including more features in the model.
+For instance, in path-independent non-linear behaviors e.g., hyperelasticity, we hypothesize that the strain energy curve description should be quantified as extra features to include.
+Likewise, an approach for path-dependent settings e.g., plasticity, would also require the loading history, defining the extra features in terms of internal variables.Regarding the surrogate model, we propose two non-intrusive, NN architectures to predict the so-mentioned equivalent mechanical property: (1) a DNN approach fed with `engineered' features, and (2) a GNN model using the geometry and material of the structure as inputs.